English

 Women in Kindred Sympathetic Analysis

-The novel Kindred authored by Octavia Butler is a narration majorly about slavery.
+The novel Kindred, authored by Octavia Butler, is a narration majorly about slavery.
 The characters of women in the novel revolve around the theme of slavery.
 Circumstances portray them as unsympathetic characters because of the experiences they have had.
 This essay is an analysis of Carol, Dana, Sarah, Carrie and Alice as sympathetic characters.

-Alice Jackson, a black slave is constantly raped by Rufus Weylin.
-The rape leads to the eventual birth of a son and a daughter named Joseph and Hagar respectively.
+Alice Jackson, a black slave, is constantly raped by Rufus Weylin.
+The rape leads to the eventual birth of a son and a daughter named Joseph and Hagar, respectively.
 She ends up killing herself after Rufus sells her children.
 Rufus’ explanation for the sale was that she had attempted to escape.
-The narrator states in page 124 that raping a woman had no consequences as compared to loving one.
+The narrator states on page 124 that raping a woman had no consequences as compared to loving one.
 “I didn’t want to just drag her off into the bushes,” said Rufus.
 “I never wanted it to be like that.
 But she kept saying no. I could have had her in the bushes years ago if that was all I wanted” (pg 124).

 All these women endured what they went through so as to protect their loved ones.
-This is evident in the scenario in page 52 whereby the narrator states that women voluntarily became slaves in order to sustain their livelihoods.
+This is evident in the scenario on page 52, whereby the narrator states that women voluntarily became slaves in order to sustain their livelihoods.
 The narrator states that “waiting with you were winos trying to work themselves into a few more bottles, poor women with children trying to supplement their welfare checks” (pg 52).
 The women in the novel are admirable despite the suffering they go through.
-The women experience both physical and sexual assault by the whites but they still are patient with their masters (whites).
+The women experience both physical and sexual assault by the whites, but they still are patient with their masters (whites).

 The only challenge is that the women pass as weak characters since they did not stand up to fight for their rights.
 It is easier to dislike them since they remain aloof when their children are exposed to inhumane treatment.
 They seem to have no power over the things that should matter to them most.
 Alice Jackson is an example of weakness as she eliminates her life when Rufus tells her that he has sold Joseph and Hagar.